 We needed to model the large uncertainties of climate change, so one nice feature was the ease of choosing and using probability distributions.”
 Professor Hadi Dowlatabadi, author of ICAM, University of British Columbia.

-ICAM is possibly the most sophisticated model yet created in Analytica.
+ICAM was possibly the most sophisticated model created in Analytica when it was first built.
 It was started in 1991 (first with Demos, the predecessor of Analytica) with development and refinements continuing until 2000, reflecting over four person-years of modeling effort.
 It includes five main modules, shown in this top-level diagram:

 Each module is organized into subsystems – for example, the Atmospheric Composition & Climate module has five subsystems:The Elicited Climate Model represents key uncertainties about how greenhouse gases will affect climate in the form of probability distributions, elicited from 16 top experts in climatology and climate modeling.
 The quantities elicited include the change in average global temperature due to a doubling of atmospheric CO2 concentration, the effect on the temperature gradient from the equator to the poles, changes in precipitation by latitude, and the time-constants for these effects.
 ICAM lets you use any of the 16 sets of expert judgments – or substitute your own.
 Among the policies to avoid, mitigate, or adapt to climate change, it includes